ms/buildtogether.tech/conflict/index.md

 Of course, they have probably had dozens of students complain to them over the years about teammates not doing their share, and it isn't uncommon to have both halves of a pair say that they're doing all the work.
-(This is yet another reason to use version control: as described in <span x="git-solo"/>, it makes it easy to check who's actually written what.)
+(This is yet another reason to use version control: as described in <a section="git-solo"/>, it makes it easy to check who's actually written what.)
 In order to get them to take you seriously and help you fix the problem, you should send them an email signed by several people that describes what's happened and the steps already taken.
 Make